quyetnguyen0989/Shell-script-all/README.md

 # sell-script-all
-sell-script-check status of netowrk also status of http web site and https
+sell-script-check status of network also status of http web site and https